(480) 689-5167

 1. Time Your Purchase Strategically

-• Fall (October-November): End-of-season equipment deals may be available
+• Fall (October-November): End-of-season equipment deals may be available.

 4. Right-Size Your System

 An oversized system wastes money upfront and through higher energy bills.
-Proper load calculations ensure you pay for exactly the capacity your home needs — not more.
+Proper load calculations ensure you pay for the capacity your home actually needs — not more.
 This is one area where cutting corners costs more in the long run.

 5. Maintain Your New System